GluuFederation/gluu-gateway/gluu_flask_demo/README.md

 ![Claim Gathering URL](claim_gathering_url.png)

 Click the link, you will be asked Country, enter `US`, then for City enter `NY`.
-You will be redirected to resource server, and will see:
+You will be rederected to resourse server, and will see:

 ![Claim Gathering](claim_gathering_result.png)